Hardieplank Siding, Advantages, Disadvantages, and Costs

 - Though optional, fiber-cement siding is usually painted upon installation to give the desired appearance and texture.

-Painted HardiePlank boards may require regular maintenance checks to keep the color consistent while repainting sections where the paint is washed or scrubbed by falling objects, probably during stormy weather.
+Painted HardiePlank boards may require regular maintenance checks to keep the colour consistent while repainting sections where the paint is washed or scrubbed by falling objects, probably during stormy weather.

 As discussed in the previous text, this siding material is pretty expensive.
 A bit more expensive than vinyl and a bit less than brick.